Aantrreksh/sql-query/event_streams_landing.md

 ![Stream landing.](images/streams_landing_DE.svg "Stream landing"){: caption="Figure 1.
 Stream landing" caption-side="bottom"}

 You can enable a stream landing job on the {{site.data.keyword.messagehub}} UI by selecting the required resources, such as Cloud {{site.data.keyword.cos_short}} bucket, {{site.data.keyword.keymanagementservicelong}} instance, and the {{site.data.keyword.sqlquery_short}} instance by using a tailored wizard.
 If you want to stop the streaming job, switch to the {{site.data.keyword.messagehub}} UI.
-For more information on configuring stream landing in {{site.data.keyword.messagehub}}, see [Streaming to Cloud Object Storage by using SQL Query](/docs/EventStreams?topic=EventStreams-streaming_cos_sql).
+For more information on configuring stream landing in {{site.data.keyword.messagehub}}, see [Streaming to Cloud Object Storage by using Data Engine](/docs/EventStreams?topic=EventStreams-streaming_cos_sql).

 ## Using {{site.data.keyword.sqlquery_short}}
 {: #using-event-streams}